The Coleridge Way is a 51 mile route through glorious scenery, running from Nether Stowey in the East to Lynmouth at it’s Westernmost point.

 - Friday: Depart after a big Halsway breakfast

 Whether you choose to walk with Roger or with Nan – or with a combination of the two – the week will offer an enjoyable and sociable few days’ walking, through stunning and varied scenery and charming villages, with time in the evenings to relax and socialise with some informal entertainment too.

 The Coleridge Way route is moderately challenging and each day will cover between 8 and 10 miles, so you’ll need a reasonable level of fitness.
 That said, day two is a slightly easier (flatter!) day!

 Nan’s walks aim to be less challenging, but may still include steep climbs so again a reasonable level of fitness is required.

 We will have some volunteer drivers to assist with transport, but some car-sharing will also be extremely helpful to minimize the numbers of vehicles!

-Roger Phipps has been leading walking holidays at Halsway for many years now.
-He lives locally, and has a great love and knowledge of the Quantocks and Exmoor.
-When not on a hilltop somewhere, he can be found dancing with Taunton Deane Morris Men, or compering monthly ‘Sunday Club’ acoustic nights at the Manor!
+Roger Phipps & Nan Ward have been leading walking holidays at Halsway for many years now.
+Both live locally, and have a great love and knowledge of the Quantocks and Exmoor.
+When not on a hilltop somewhere, Roger can be found dancing with Taunton Deane Morris Men, or compering monthly ‘Sunday Club’ acoustic nights at the Manor!
 Nan enjoys painting, a variety of traditional crafts and also plays piano (sometimes at the Sunday club!).